jsdelivr/globalping-cli/README.md

 > We recommend reading our [tips and best practices](https://github.com/jsdelivr/globalping#best-practices-and-tips) to learn more about defining locations effectively!

 #### Define multiple locations and basic flags
-Use a comma `,` as a delimiter to select multiple locations from which to run a command from.

-If you want to run your command from multiple locations, you should also specify the number of tests to run with the `--limit` flag.
+Select multiple locations for running a command by using a comma `,` as a delimiter.
+When doing so, make sure to also specify the number of tests to run with the `--limit` flag.
 For example, if you want to run ping from four different locations, add `--limit 4` to make sure you get one test result per location.
 Otherwise, the default limit of 1 will be selected, resulting in a random result from one of the four locations.

-Let's also introduce you to another handy flag: If you're only interested in the latency metrics for your tests and not in the full raw output, add `--latency` to your command.
+Let's also introduce you to another handy flag: If you're only interested in the latency metrics for your tests and not the full raw output, add `--latency` to your command.

 With everything we've discussed in mind, we can create the following command and look at its result:
 ```bash